 Many trends continue to shape the repossession industry.
 According to Partners in Asset Recovery’s Repo Report, customers who are financing purchases are changing.
 Currently, 15.5 million workers in the United States have alternative arrangements for their employment, and an increasing number of workers are part of the gig economy, which holds some financial uncertainty.

-Finance companies have also been increasing the number of free storage days that they require in their contracts with repossession companies.
+Finance companies have also been increasing the number of free storage days required in their contracts with repossession companies.
 Currently, vehicles stay on the lot for four days or longer, meaning companies carry higher vehicle storage costs or need additional space for vehicle storage.
-This additional storage time delays a vehicle’s transportation to auction, and during that time the vehicle’s value depreciates, meaning auction sales are lower.
+This additional storage time delays a vehicle’s transportation to auction, and during that time, the vehicle’s value depreciates, meaning auction sales are lower.

 Repo businesses typically market to creditors or leasing companies.
 A repo business may specialize in a certain type of repossession, like automobile or boat repossession.
 A repo business’ specialization will also define its target market.